-'Read my lips'—it's easier when they're your ownNovember 8th, 2012 in Psychology & Psychiatry /
+'Read my lips'—it's easier when they're your ownNovember 8, 2012 in Medicine & Health / Psychology & Psychiatry

 People can lip-read themselves better than they can lip-read others, according to a new study by Nancy Tye-Murray and colleagues from Washington University.
 Their work, which explores the link between speech perception and speech production, is published online in Springer's Psychonomic Bulletin & Review.

 Most people cannot read lips - just try watching television with the sound turned off and see how much of a news item you understand.
 If you see someone speak a sentence without the accompanying sounds, you are unlikely to recognize many words.

 Tye-Murray and her team developed simple, nonsensical sentences from word boards e.g. The duck watched the boy and The snail watched the goose, so that participants would easily identify and recognize individual words.
 Twenty adults recorded the sentences and, after several weeks, lip-read silent video clips with sentences spoken both by themselves and by nine other participants.

 Participants were able to lip-read video clips of themselves consistently more accurately than video clips of others.
 These findings suggest that seeing someone speak activates speech processes that link 'seen' words to 'actual' words in the mental lexicon, and the activation is particularly strong when you see yourself speak.